deepak16375/100DaysOfCode-Python/README.md

 ## Day 22:
 - 🏓 Crafted an engaging Pong game using Python, integrating all learned concepts.
 - Excited for the journey ahead! 🚀✨
+## Day 23:
+- Explored more about OOP, practiced all the concept.
+- Crafted a Turtle Crossing Game project for fun and practice.

 ## Projects

 - [Band Name Generator](https://replit.com/@devwithdeepak/band-name-generator-start#main.py): A simple project generating band names based on user input.